Sarthory/app.sartori.capitani_sd_conecta/README.md

 ### By typing a username/login, this app consumes GitHub REST API then inflates the screen with users data (in case there's any) in form of cards.

-### You can visit a seleted user profile on GitHub too.
+### You can visit a selected user profile on GitHub too.

 <br/>